 Update User Profiles Using Your Database

-You can update user profiles when using your own database as an identity provider by:
+Update user profiles when using your own database as an identity provider by doing the following tasks:

-- Enabling user migration from your database to Auth0.
+- Configure user migration from your database to Auth0.

 Update users with the Management API